Skip to content

 The collective response to systemic obscuration.
 When injustice is recognized as structural, indignation (AF20) extends from personal affect to political force, driving collective action to transform the structures that produce obscuration.

-At the personal level, AF20 already possesses the crucial feature that distinguishes it from mere anger: it targets structures, not individuals (AP5).
-At the political level, this structural targeting becomes both more necessary and more difficult to maintain.
-More necessary, because political problems are almost always structural: no individual is solely responsible for systemic inequality, algorithmic manipulation, or institutional corruption.
-More difficult, because the amplification dynamics of collective affect naturally push toward personalization, since it is easier to rage against a face than against a system.
+Political indignation is AF20’s collective form: shared suffering when agents perceive a system imposing obscuration on others, joined to a shared desire to halt it.
+Its legitimacy depends on AP5: indignation must target structures, not persons.
+At the personal level this structural targeting is already what distinguishes AF20 from mere anger.
+At the political level it becomes both more necessary and harder to keep.
+More necessary, because major political problems are structural: no single person is solely responsible for systemic inequality, algorithmic manipulation, or institutional corruption.
+Harder, because the amplification dynamics of collective affect push toward personalization, since it is easier to rage against a face than against a system, and engagement-optimizing algorithms reward the contagious blame over the patient analysis.

 Distortion Affects (PA2, PA3)